-iiAggressive cytoreductive debulking and/or intraperitoneal chemotherapy are not recommended outside the setting of a clinical trial.
+kk Aggressive cytoreductive debulking and/or intraperitoneal chemotherapy are not recommended outside the setting of a clinical trial.
+If R0 resection can be achieved, surgical resection of isolated peritoneal disease may be considered at experienced centers.

-jjDetermination of tumor gene status for RAS (KRAS exon 2 and non-exon 2, and NRAS) and BRAF.
-See Principles of Pathologic Review (COL-A 4 of 5) - KRAS, NRAS and BRAF Mutation Testing.
+^{II}Determination of tumor gene status for RAS (KRAS and NRAS) and BRAF.
+Determination of tumor MMR or MSI status (if not previously done).
+See Principles of Pathologic Review (COL-A 4 of 5) - KRAS, NRAS and BRAF Mutation Testing and Microsatellite Instability (MSI) or Mismatch Repair (MMR) Testing.

-kkPatients should be evaluated by a multidisciplinary team including surgical consultation for potentially resectable patients.
+mmPatients should be evaluated by a multidisciplinary team including surgical consultation for potentially resectable patients.

-ccHepatic artery infusion ± systemic 5-FU/leucovorin (category 2B) is also an option at institutions with experience in both the surgical and medical oncologic aspects of this procedure.
+ddHepatic artery infusion ± systemic 5-FU/leucovorin (category 2B) is also an option at institutions with experience in both the surgical and medical oncologic aspects of this procedure.

-hhTotal duration of perioperative chemotherapy should not exceed 6 months...
+il Total duration of perioperative chemotherapy should not exceed 6 months.